 If you’re alone, find some company.
 It’s easy to scare yourself silly when you’re alone and feeling out of control, but the comforting presence of a trusted friend, partner, or even a pet may just stop you from going into a full-blown spiral.
 If you’re with friends, don’t be afraid to speak up.
 Having moral support provides you with a distraction and gives you someone to talk to.
 It’s preferable to be with a sober person, or at least someone who isn’t feeling as high and irrational as you!

 Put on a comfort show!
 Whether it’s a calming David Attenborough documentary, an offbeat sitcom like It’s Always Sunny in Philadelphia, or even re-watching Glee for the third time, anything familiar that doesn’t require too much brainpower.
 There is even scientific research stating that re-watching nostalgic and comforting shows allow us to feel like there is safety and order around us – perfect for someone who’s feeling out of control.

-One of the most effective ways to calm down (from weed-induced anxiety or simply the regular kind) are breathing exercises.
+One of the most effective ways to calm down (from weed-induced anxiety or simply the regular kind) is breathing exercises.
 If you find yourself short of breath and on the cusp of a panic attack, regulating your oxygen intake is a sure-fire way to calm your nervous system down.
 The 4-7-8 technique is a nice simple one to follow; begin by breathing in through the nose while counting to four, then hold the breath for seven counts, and finally exhale out the mouth for eight seconds.
-Try and do this for four full breaths to begin with and it should help regulate you, while giving your brain something to focus on.
+Try and do this for four full breaths to begin with and it should help regulate you while giving your brain something to focus on.

 Finally, congratulations!
-A bad edible experience is pretty much a rite of passage for any seasoned stoner, and eventually you’ll be able to laugh about that time that you got so high you cried.
+A bad edible experience is pretty much a rite of passage for any seasoned stoner, and eventually, you’ll be able to laugh about that time that you got so high you cried.